charliecalvert/CloudNotes/Assignments/BrowserAccounts.md

 Here are the platforms:

-- Show pictures of your browser on your main machine, be it a laptop of PC.
+- Show pictures of your browser on your main machine, be it a laptop or PC.
 - If you have a mobile device such as a phone or tablet, then take screenshots of it working on that device.
 - If you do not have a mobile device, or you can't run a particular browser on your mobile device, make a second screenshot in VirtualBox instead.